CoolKit-Technologies/eWeLink-API/en/UIIDProtocol.md

 Note:

-- coldkit_timer_type: timer's type, once in timer type means single execution, repeat is repeat execution, can be enabled/disabled.
+-  coolkit_timer_type: timer's type, once in timer type means single execution, repeat is repeat execution, can be enabled/disabled.
 - do: The action that needs to be performed by the device, the action that can be performed by fan light delay is the light switch, turn on (on), turn off (off)

 8. Delay Setting